Ercanar/bachelor-thesis/Thesis.typ

 === Lapse rate model <correction-lapse>
 Separation of the lapse rate from the planck feedback would be a good starting point.
 This allows a better feedback separation to be performed without the need of approximations.
-Furthermore, the lapse rate model needs to be more realistic to give positive values in the arctics and more realistic values in the rest of the world.
+Furthermore, the lapse rate model needs to be more realistic to give positive values in the polar regions and more realistic values in the rest of the world.
 To achieve this, the atmosphere needs to be more complex than one layer.
 The implementation of a more complex atmosphere model, e.g. a multi layer gray radiation atmosphere model would benefit the accuracy of the lapse rate feedback model.
 This atmosphere model is still considered to be elementary and can be implemented rather simply as shown in the `climlab` climate model @climlab.
 Implementing a more realistic lapse rate model is possible when using a multi layer atmosphere, leading to, // KING 🫴 👑 with the right tuning, a comparable feedback factor for lapse rate.
 A simple lapse rate model could be something like presented in @matlab.